 Elisabeth Mann Borgese (April 24, 1918 - February 8, 2002) founded the IOI in 1972 as a knowledge-based non-governmental, non-profit international organization devoted to the sustainable development of the oceans.
 The IOI works to uphold and expand the principles enshrined in the United Nations Convention on the Law of the Sea for the benefit of humankind as a whole, with particular consideration of the poor.
 The mission of the IOI is to promote education, training and publications to enhance the peaceful uses of ocean space and its resources, their management and regulation as well as the protection and conservation of the marine environment, guided by the principle of the Common Heritage of Mankind.

 Elisabeth Mann Borgese was instrumental in encouraging world leaders to rethink our relationship with the oceans and our management of marine resources.
 She became known to the ocean community, the underprivileged and marginalized coastal communities as the Mother of the Oceans.

-The Hon Mr Geoff Regan, Minister of Fisheries and Oceans of Canada; for his "exemplary leadership in the field of Ocean Governance."
+2005 The Hon Mr Geoff Regan, Minister of Fisheries and Oceans of Canada; for his "exemplary leadership in the field of Ocean Governance."

 2005 - Dalhousie University; for its continued support to IOI and its commitment to promote ocean governance.

 2005 - Canadian International Development Agency (CIDA); for its support to IOI and the contribution it made to development, health and peace of the oceans.